It is possible to grow into good health slowly, says lifestyle expert Luke Coutinho

 BT: It is of everyone’s concern now to build immunity.
 What food variety should people bank on to build immunity?

-Luke: There is no one food that can help build immunity.
+Luke Coutinho: There is no one food that can help build immunity.
 Immunity is multi-factorial and it requires a multi-factorial approach.
 When it comes to food, our body doesn't need anything fancy.
 It's the basics like whole grains, lentils, legumes, pulses, millets, nuts, seeds, cold pressed oils, prebiotics, probiotics, fruits and vegetables.

 My favorite immunity boosting foods are: